paul-distefano/graphrag-toolkit/docs/batch-extraction.md

 | `s3_encryption_key_id` | The unique identifier of the key that encrypts the S3 location of the output data. | N | |
 | `subnet_ids` | An array of IDs for each subnet in the Virtual Private Cloud (VPC) used to protect batch inference jobs (for more information, see [Protect batch inference jobs using a VPC](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-vpc))| N | |
 | `security_group_ids` | An array of IDs for each security group in the Virtual Private Cloud (VPC) used to protect batch inference jobs (for more information, see [Protect batch inference jobs using a VPC](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-vpc))| N | |

+##### Controlling access to batch extraction data

+The `BatchConfig` allows you to specify a custom KMS key to encrypt the data in S3, and supply VPC subnet and security group ids to [protect batch inference jobs using a VPC](https://docs.aws.amazon.com/bedrock/latest/userguide/batch-vpc).